 Ms. Orthmann has been writing and researching in various aspects of

 criminal justice for more than 20 years and has co-authored eight college-level

 textbooks in the criminal justice discipline.
 She holds an MS in

 criminal justice from the University of Cincinnati and is

 a member of the Academy of Criminal Justice Sciences (ACJS), the American

 Society of Criminology (ASC), the Text and Academic Authors Association (TAA),

 and the National Criminal Justice Honor Society (Alpha Phi Sigma).
 She is also

-a reserve officer with the Rosemount (Minnesota) Police Department.
+a former reserve officer with the Rosemount (Minnesota) Police Department.